TUDelft-MUDE/teacher/book/assignment_workflow.md

 4. Adjust `toc.yml` in workbook with all files of the assignment.
 The readme is taken as the section header page, the other files are added as subsections.
 Eventually, .py files can be added as well as subsections of the other files.
 5. Update changelog in workbook
 6. Add version tag to repository (locally, push changes)
+7. Check whether automatic commits don't include undesired changes from other assignment repositories.
-7. Check rendering in book
+8. Check rendering in book
-8. Update overview on homepage MUDE
+9. Update overview on homepage MUDE
-9. Update changelog and tag for homepage
+10. Update changelog and tag for homepage
-10. Share link (including GH classroom link if provided) with students
+11. Share link (including GH classroom link if provided) with students

 More details below